-Three levels of training will allow ARES participants to enter the program and migrate to higher levels of qualification and service.
+Multiple levels of training will allow ARES participants to enter the program and advance to higher levels of qualification and service as desired.

-- Level 1 This is the primary level for those who choose a non-leadership role as well as those new to Amateur Radio or emergency communications.
+- Basic This is an entry level for those who choose a non-leadership role as well as those new to Amateur Radio or emergency communications.
 This introductory training is conducted by the local ARES group to meet their needs and those of their served agency or partners.
+This training includes FEMA ICS-100, ICS-200, IS-700 and IS-800 and the ARRL ARES Basic EmComm course Members should also have completed the ARES Position Task Book (PTB) for Basic.
+This introduces ARES participants to the fundamentals of emergency communications and provides instruction on how participants are to conduct themselves while serving in the field or otherwise activated. - Intermediate To qualify for this level, participants shall have completed the following courses and tasks: - ARRL's Basic and Intermediate Courses - o FEMA ICS-100, ICS-200, IS-700, IS-800

+ARRL's ARES Position Task Book (PTB) for Intermediate

+Participants are also encouraged to take advantage of training opportunities available through partners to enhance their knowledge and skill set.

+ARRL membership is recommended for this level but not required.

+Note: Members who have taken the ICS courses more than 5 years ago should take refresher courses as these have been updated over the years.

-This training could be formal or informal, and would introduce the ARES participant to the fundamentals of emergency communications and provide instruction on how participants are to conduct themselves while serving in the field or otherwise activated.
-Participants may elect to remain at this level, or any level, based upon the extent of their desired ARES involvement. - Level 2 To qualify for this level, participants shall have completed the following courses: ARRL's EC-001 Introduction to Amateur Radio Emergency Communications (a no-cost program) and FEMA IS-100, IS-200, IS 700, and IS-800.
-Participants are also encouraged to take advantage of training opportunities available through partners to enhance their knowledge and skill set. - Level 3 This level of training prepares ARES participants to take on leadership positions such as EC, ADEC, DEC, ASEC, and SEC, and other designated positions in the ARES program.
-Participants are required to complete ARRL's EC-016, Emergency Communications for Management, when available along with FEMA Professional Development Series of courses IS-120, IS-230, IS-240, IS-241, IS-242, IS-244, and IS-288 the Role of voluntary Organizations in Emergency Management.
-Participants also are encouraged to complete the FEMA courses IS-300, and IS-400 should they be available locally.
+- Advanced This level of training prepares ARES participants to take on more advanced EmComm tasks and possible deployments.
+It would also be required to advance into leadership positions such as EC, AEC, ADEC, DEC, ASEC, and SEC, and other designated positions in the ARES program.
+Participants are required to complete: - ARRL Advanced EmComm Course - o FEMA Professional Development Series IS-230, IS-240, IS-241, IS-242, IS-244 - IS-288 (The Role of Voluntary Organizations in Emergency Management) - ARES Position Task Book (PTB) for Advanced. - Participants are also encouraged to complete the FEMA courses IS- 300 and IS-400 should they be available locally.

+A full ARRL membership is required for this level also.

+- Leadership Course This Course is designed to assist an ARES volunteer who desires to move into a leadership role in the ARES program.
+It discusses meeting preparation, training and drill development and other skills expected of ARES Leadership.
+Section Manager Approval is required for completion of this course. - Specialized training Members that wish to participate in ARES Mutual Aid Team (ARESMAT) operations or provide onsite support during large scale disasters may be asked to train to a higher level as they may need to be self-supporting "on location" during initial stages of a disaster response.

-Completion of all training programs will be verified by the participant's Emergency Coordinator (EC) before the participant advances to the higher level.
-Those individuals holding leadership positions as the new program is introduced will be allowed one (1) year, or such further time period as authorized by the SM, to complete the necessary training to meet qualifications for Level 3.
-Training requirements for ECs, DEC, and their assistants will be verified by their SEC or the SEC's designated individual.
-All ARES Personnel are strongly encouraged to participate in continuing their education through various local, state, tribal and federal programs such as Auxiliary Communications (Auxcomm).
+Completion of all training programs must be verified by the participant's Emergency Coordinator (EC) before the participant advances to the higher level.
+Those individuals holding leadership positions as the new program is introduced will be allowed one (1) year or such further time period as authorized by the SM to complete the necessary training to meet qualifications for Level 2 and above.
+Training requirements for ECs, DECs, and their assistants will be verified by their SM or his designee.

+All ARES Personnel are strongly encouraged to participate in continuing their education through various local, state, tribal and federal programs such as CISA's Auxiliary Communications (AUXCOMM) offerings.
 As needed, local ARES organizations may choose to add special training courses to fulfill local requirements and obligations.
+The National ARRL ARES training is a minimum training standard.
+Local groups can and, in many cases, should exceed the National Plan.